CME vows no big deals, but door open on small ones

-CHICAGO (Reuters) - A CME Group Inc (CME.O) executive repeated a long-standing promise that the giant exchange operator will not make any more large acquisitions but defined ‘large’ so as to rule in a smaller deal like the London Metals Exchange.
+CHICAGO, March 7 (Reuters) - A CME Group Inc executive repeated a long-standing promise that the giant exchange operator will not make any more large acquisitions but defined ‘large’ so as to rule in a smaller deal like the London Metals Exchange.

 CME’s multibillion-dollar acquisitions of the Chicago Board of Trade and the New York Mercantile Exchange were large, chief financial officer Jamie Parisi said on Wednesday at the Citi 2012 Financial Services Conference.